reiryuki/Mount-Mirror-Magisk-Script/README.md

 Magisk or Kitsune Mask or KernelSU or Apatch installed

 ## Installation Guide & Download Link
-Install this script https://devuploads.com/d2nj0bzirtd3 via Magisk app or KernelSU app or Kitsune Mask app or Apatch app only.
-(Does not require reboot).
+Install this script via Magisk app or KernelSU app or Kitsune Mask app or Apatch app only.
+(Does not require reboot.
+Rebooting will remove mirrors automatically).

 ## Optionals
 Global: https://t.me/ryukinotes/35